 Slide show: Guide to herbs and spices

-Cumin is commonly used in Indian cuisine to season chickpeas, rice, couscous and vegetables, and in condiments such as raita, a yogurt-based dish.
-It is also used in Latin American dishes, including as a rub for grilled meats, poultry and seafood.
+Cumin is a key ingredient in Indian spice blends and pairs well with chickpeas, rice and vegetables.
+It can also be used as a rub for grilled meats, poultry and seafood.

 Paprika is made from ground sweet red peppers.
-Paprika's flavor may be mild and sweet or hot, depending on the variety.
-It's traditionally used in goulash, but you also can add paprika to potatoes, cheese sauces, tomato sauces, baked fish or chicken, soups, and salad dressings.
+Paprika's flavor may be mild, hot or smoky, depending on the variety.
+It's traditionally used in goulash but also works with eggs, potatoes, chicken and fish.

+Saffron is derived from a flower and is sold as threads or powder.
 Saffron lends a golden color to foods, such as paella, a traditional Spanish dish.
-You can also use saffron in soups, seafood, poultry, pasta and rice dishes, or even in baked goods, such as bread, rolls and cookies.
+Saffron pairs well with seafood and poultry.
+It can also be added to baked goods, such as bread, rolls and cookies.

-Oregano is related to marjoram, but has a stronger, more peppery flavor.
+Oregano is related to marjoram but has a stronger peppery flavor.
 Oregano is typically used in its dry form.
-To release more flavor, crush dried oregano, either by rubbing with your fingers or using a mortar and pestle.
+To release its flavor, crush dried oregano either by hand or with a mortar and pestle.